I bought Santa's Lazy Gnome and every parent sick of Elf on the Shelf needs one

 Last year I wrote an article about how my child is terrified of Elf on a Shelf and I had several parents write to me and say that their child reacted exactly the same.

 A lot of the fear seems to stem from the fact that the elf moves around so would the fear go away if the toy was stationary?

 Mum Julie DeForest became exasperated with her Elf on the Shelf and decided to create a new character, Santa's Lazy Gnome, that didn't move at all and when I came across her idea I thought 'I can get down with that'.

-Even better was the fact that I already owned two gnomes that I picked up on a trip to Finland last year!
+Even better was the fact that I already owned two gnomes that I picked up on a trip to Finland two years ago!

 I have to say I think they go better with my general Christmas decor aesthetic.

 After reading Julie's take on these little guys I told my son that Santa had heard that he was frightened of the elf so he sent his gnomes to our house instead.
 The first thing my son asked was 'do they move?' and after I told him they didn't he was delighted with them.

 My three-year-old isn't too bothered either way but she does get a lot more mileage out of chewing on the gnome's hats rather than the elf that she accidentally decapitated.

 Several times in my articles I've referred to myself as a 'hot mess mum' and when my son got old enough to understand Elf on the Shelf all I could think was 'oh great another thing for me to be awful at'.